top of page

 Upcoming EVENTS

-July 26 Point Douglas historical walk
+July 26 Point Douglas Historical Walk (THIS EVENT IS FULL)

 August 21-24 Journey to McGillivray Falls

-Sept 19-21 Pembina Valley Lodge
+Sept 19-21 Pembina Valley Lodge more info and sign up here.

 September 27 Tall Grass Prairie Preserve, Stuartburn, MB